metantonio/test-action-user/Readme.md

 - Action: Connect to machines to verify user's UID and GID with the .yml file
 - Result: If user doesn't exist or missmatch the UID/GID then configure create/update de user.
 LDAP don't exist, it's all host based authentication.

+## Workflow Summary `verify_and_sync_users.yml` without using users.yml

+- Know that: Machine 1 is treated as the "truth" for user data (UID/GID)
+- Action: Connect to machine 1 and obtain all user's UID and GID (excluding system accounts) then connect to machine 2 to verify user's UID and GID
+- Result: If user doesn't exist or missmatch the UID/GID then configure create/update de user.
+LDAP don't exist, it's all host based authentication.

 ## Considerations